 - If the dog is growling or barking.

-- If the dog appears to be hiding or seeking time alone in its “special place.”
+- If the dog appears to be hiding, trying to get away, or seeking time alone in their crate or other designated space.

-These may seem like simple precautions—that’s because they are!
-But they’re also easy to forget when faced with a cute fluffball of fur or a soulful gaze.
-Responsible dog ownership isn’t complicated.
-But it’s vital to the health and happiness of dogs and people.
+These may seem like simple precautions, and they are!
+But they’re also easy to forget when you see a cute fluffball of fur or a soulful gaze.
+Responsible dog ownership and dog interaction isn’t complicated, but it’s vital to the health, happiness, and safety of dogs and people.
 Every dog can bite, regardless of size or breed.

-If you have a puppy, early socialization and training will lead to a lifetime of stable behavior.
+If you have a puppy, early socialization and training will help lead to a lifetime of predictable behavior.